mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/dataobject.md

 ### For the Frontend

 Used for simple frontend forms without relation editing or `[api:TabSet] behaviour.
-Uses ''scaffoldFormFields()'' by default.
-To customize, either overload this method in your subclass, or decorate it by ''DataObjectDecorator->updateFormFields()''.
+Uses `scaffoldFormFields()` by default.
+To customize, either overload this method in your subclass, or decorate it by `DataObjectDecorator->updateFormFields()`.

-// Requirements: SilverStripe 2.3.//
+* Requirements: SilverStripe 2.3.*

 	:::php
 	$fields = singleton('MyDataObject')->getFrontEndFields();